powertsai/GettingandCleaningData/tidyDataCodeBook.md

    total_acc_y_std : standard deviation of the 128 reading on total_acc_y
    total_acc_z_mean : mean of the 128 reading on total_acc_z
    total_acc_z_std : standard deviation of the 128 reading on total_acc_z
-4. mean
-   the average of each measurement for each activity and each subject.
+4. mean: the average of each measurement for each activity and each subject.